Qihoo360/phptrace/README.md

 ## Comparation

-* PhpTrace
+### PhpTrace
-It can print call stack of executing php process, which is similar to pstack.
+* It can print call stack of executing php process, which is similar to pstack.
-It can trace php function callls, which is similar to strace.
+* It can trace php function callls, which is similar to strace.
-It cannot get performance summary of php scripts, which will be supported in the future.
+* It cannot get performance summary of php scripts, which will be supported in the future.
-It can not debug php scripts.
+* It can not debug php scripts.

-* Phpdbg
+### Phpdbg
-It is used to debug php program, which is similar to gdb.
+* It is used to debug php program, which is similar to gdb.
-It cannot print call stack of executing php process.
+* It cannot print call stack of executing php process.
-It cannot trace php function calls.
+* It cannot trace php function calls.

-* Xhprof
+### Xhprof
-It is used to get performance summary, which is similar to gprof.
+* It is used to get performance summary, which is similar to gprof.
-It cannot print call stack of executing php process.
+* It cannot print call stack of executing php process.
-It cannot trace php function calls.
+* It cannot trace php function calls.

-* Xdebug
+### Xdebug
-It can print call stack only if some error occurs.
+* It can print call stack only if some error occurs.
-Xdebug would hook many opcode handlers even you did not set the auto_trace flag in php.ini; it traces all the processes at the same time just without output.
+* It would hook many opcode handlers even you did not set the auto_trace flag in php.ini; it traces all the processes at the same time just without output.
 This is a big overhea d in production envirenment.
-It can not be enabled to trace without modifying the ini or the php script.
+* It can not be enabled to trace without modifying the ini or the php script.

 ## Contact